Raime Unggi

-Datuk Raime Unggi (born 8 March 1970) is a Malaysian politician who has served as Nominated Member of the Sabah State Legislative Assembly (MLA) since October 2020.
-He served as Member of Parliament (MP) for Tenom from March 2004 to May 2018.
-He is a member of the United Malays National Organisation (UMNO), a component party of the ruling Barisan Nasional (BN) coalition which is aligned with the ruling Perikatan Nasional (PN).
+Raime Unggi (born 8 March 1970) is a Malaysian politician who has served as a Nominated Member of the Sabah State Legislative Assembly (MLA) since October 2020.
+He previously served as Member of Parliament (MP) for Tenom from March 2004 to May 2018.
+He is a member and the Division Chief of Tenom of the United Malays National Organisation (UMNO), a component party of the ruling Barisan Nasional (BN).